A Crossing of the Texas and New Orleans Railway and the San Antonio & Aransas Pass Railway

-In 1876, the Texas Transportation Co. built tracks along the north bank of Buffalo Bayou between Clinton (now known as Galena Park) and downtown Houston.
+In 1876, the Texas Transportation Co. built tracks in Houston along the north bank of Buffalo Bayou between the community of Clinton (now known as Galena Park) and downtown.
 A few years later, these tracks came under Southern Pacific (SP) ownership and were assigned to its Texas & New Orleans (T&NO) subsidiary as the Clinton Branch.
 They proved valuable in serving port industries, particularly once the Houston Ship Channel was built.

-The San Antonio & Aransas Pass (SA&AP) Railway entered Houston in 1888 from the west, crossing south of the downtown area and constructing a station at Polk Street.
-To make a connection with the T&NO main line near Englewood Yard, the SA&AP built an extension to the north, bridging Buffalo Bayou and crossing T&NO's Clinton Branch on the north side.
-On December 4, 1902, Tower 5 was authorized by by the Railroad Commission of Texas (RCT) for operation at this crossing with a mechanical interlocker having 12 functions (four home signals, four distant signals and four derails).
-Initially, RCT listed Tower 5 as being in "East Houston" but this was subsequently changed to "East of Houston", a location designation that persisted through the final detailed interlocker list published by RCT in 1931.
+The San Antonio & Aransas Pass (SA&AP) Railway entered Houston in 1888 from the west, crossing south of downtown and constructing a station at Polk Street.
+To access T&NO's Englewood Yard on the northeast side of Houston, SA&AP built an extension that bridged Buffalo Bayou and crossed T&NO's Clinton Branch a short distance beyond the north bank.
+On December 4, 1902, Tower 5 was authorized by the Railroad Commission of Texas (RCT) for operation at this crossing with a mechanical interlocker having 12 functions (four home signals, four distant signals and four derails).
+Initially, RCT listed Tower 5 as being in "East Houston" but this was subsequently changed to "East of Houston", a location that persisted through RCT's final interlocker list published in 1930.